pywbem/pywbem/docs/utilities.rst

   A MOF compiler that takes MOF files as input and updates the CIM repository of a WBEM server with the result.

-* :ref:`wbemcli`
+Versions of pywbem before 1.0.0 provided a command ``wbemcli`` as an interactive command line environment.
+It is recommended to use the ``pywbemcli`` command from the

-  A WBEM client in the form of a shell that provides an interactive Python environment for issuing WBEM operations to a WBEM server.
+`pywbemtools package on Pypi <https://pypi.org/project/pywbemtools/>`_ as a replacement.

 .. _`mof_compiler`: